JSTOR: Your go-to database for historical information.

-JSTOR provides access to more than 12 million academic journal articles, books, and primary sources in 75 disciplines.
+Provides access to more than 12 million academic journal articles, books, and primary sources.
+Subjects include history, economics, history of medicine, religion, and more.

 What subjects are covered?